-For 50 years, the California State University has prepared students to be informed, active and committed leaders.
-It has served as a model of academic excellence and a catalyst for economic, social and cultural prosperity for the state and its residents.
+The California State University (CSU) was built upon a mission to serve the people of California by providing accessible and high-quality educational opportunities.
+For more than 50 years, the CSU has prepared students to be informed, active and committed leaders.
+It has served as a model of academic excellence and a catalyst for strengthening our communities intellectually, economically and socially.
 CSU campus community engagement programs have played a key role in our partnerships with California's communities.
 Many CSU students have shown a strong commitment to mentor K-12 and community college students.

-During the 2010-2011 academic year, the CSU provided opportunities for more than 61,000 students to participate in service learning with 2,250 community sites.
-Additionally, of the 2,744 service-learning, courses offered systemwide, 11.8% were in the STEM (science, technology, engineering, math) disciplines.
-In these economically challenged times, California State University students - often the neediest students - continue to make a difference across the state of California, and especially in those communities surrounding the 23 CSU campuses.
-The California State University was the first higher education system in the country to establish a system office supporting service learning and community engagement.
+During the 2011-12 academic year, the CSU provided opportunities for more than 85,000 students to participate in service learning with nearly 2,300 community sites.
+Additionally, of the 2,600 service-learning courses offered systemwide, nearly 19% were in the STEM (science, technology, engineering, math) disciplines.
+In these economically challenged times, CSU students - often the neediest students - continue to make a difference across the state of California, and especially in those communities surrounding the 23 CSU campuses.
+The CSU was the first higher education system in the country to establish a system office supporting service learning and community engagement.

-During 2010-11, CSU campus community engagement and service-learning programs worked with 1027 schools and served 38,278 students enrolled in K-14 receiving funding totaling approximately \$1.6 million.
+During 2011-12, CSU campus community engagement and service-learning programs worked with 761 schools and served 38,535 students enrolled in K-14 receiving funding totaling approximately \$1.8 million.